 - The best way to learn ICU is by seeing things happen in the ICU.
 Spend as much time as you can in the unit and volunteer to see as many patients, do as many procedures, talk to as many families as you can.
 The more you do, the more you will learn.
-If nothing is going on in the ICU, stay there to do your reading you never know the code bells could go off 5 (five) minutes later, giving you an opportunity to participate. - Keep up with the selective assignments; do not leave them all for the end. - Working well with nurses is an essential skill in the ICU.
+If nothing is going on in the ICU, stay there to do your reading you never know the code bells could go off 5 (five) minutes later, giving you an opportunity to participate.
+If an echo tech is in your patient's room doing a study, enter the room, introduce yourself and ask them questions.
+Same for line team, and respiratory techs and nurses they can all teach you. - Keep up with the selective assignments; do not leave them all for the end. - Working well with nurses is an essential skill in the ICU.
 Nursing day is a recommended experience.
 Ask your site director to arrange for you to spend a day with an experienced nurse in the ICU and get an idea what the nurses do you might learn how to hang meds, operate intravenous infusion pumps, place a foley, place a feeding tube, and many other useful skills that will help you appreciate and work well together with nurses.